bpaskin/Cloud-Engine-Serverless/README.md

 #### IBM MQ Setup
 This will setup a new QMGR that will accept messages for voting and then trigger and call the `Eurovision/updatingDB` endpoint to process messages

-The `EUROVISIONCE.TRIGGER` in the `serverless.mqsc` file will need to be updated with the proper URL from the `Eurovision/updatingDB` Action.
+The `EUROVISIONCE.TRIGGER` in the `serverlessce.mqsc` file will need to be updated with the proper URL from the `Eurovision/updatingDB` Action.

 - Create the QMGR: </br>
 `/usr/mqm/bin/crtmqm SERVERLESS`